South Pacific (musical): Box office and awards

 South Pacific opened on Broadway with $400,000 in advance sales.
 People were so eager to obtain tickets that the press wrote about the lengths people had gone to in getting them.
 Because "house seats" were being sold by scalpers for $200 or more, the attorney general's office threatened to close the show.
 The parties who provided the scalpers with the tickets were never identified, and the show ran without interference.
 The production had a $50,600 weekly gross, and ran for 1,925 performances.
 The national tour began in 1950 and grossed $3,000,000 in the first year, making $1,500,000 in profit.
 The original cast album, priced at $4.85, sold more than a million copies.

 The original production of South Pacific won ten Tony Awards, including Best Musical, Best Male Performer (Pinza), Best Female Performer (Martin), Best Supporting Male Performer (McCormick), Best Supporting Female Performer (Hall), Best Director (Logan), Best Book and Best Score.
 As of 2016, it is the only show to win Tonys in all four acting categories.
 In 1950, the musical won the Pulitzer Prize for Drama, the second musical to do so after Of Thee I Sing, which won in 1932.
-Rodgers became the first composer of musical comedy to win the Pulitzer, as composer George Gershwin had not been recognized for Of Thee I Sing.
+Rodgers became the first musical theatre composer to win the Pulitzer, as composer George Gershwin had not been recognized for Of Thee I Sing.
 The Pulitzer Prize was initially given only to Rodgers and Hammerstein; Logan was later recognized in an amended announcement, much to his annoyance.

 The 2001 London revival garnered a Laurence Olivier Award for Philip Quast (Emile).
 The 2008 revival won seven Tony Awards, including Best Revival (Sher and Szot also won, and the show won in all four design categories), and five Drama Desk Awards, including Outstanding Musical Revival.
 The late Robert Russell Bennett was also honored that season for "his historic contribution to American musical theatre in the field of orchestrations, as represented on Broadway this season by Rodgers and Hammerstein's South Pacific."
 As of 2016, this was the musical revival with the most Tony Awards.
 The 2011 London production received three Olivier Award nominations, including Best Musical Revival, but won none.